I joined the Squadron in March 1968 when it was only three months old and owned a grand total of one CUH-1H.

 Left – Pat Thornton Right – Peter Dudley

 In April/May we ran a course for a mixed bag of six pilots.
 From the graduates, Ralph Johnstone, RCAF and Denny Hopping, RCAC stayed with the Squadron.

 On June 27th, we deployed eight aircraft to Cornwall, Ontario for the 10th anniversary of the opening of the St Lawrence Seaway System.
-Prime Minister Trudeau and President Lyndon Johnston held a ceremony at the (appropriately enough) Iroquois Locks.
+Prime Minister Trudeau and President Richard Nixon held a ceremony at the (appropriately enough) Iroquois Locks.
 We were tasked to fly the VIPs and Press from there to another ceremony at the Expo site in Montreal.

 Our operations were taking us farther afield.
 We did trials on hoisting/rappelling, trials on slinging the L5 Howitzer, firepower demos in Gagetown, recces in Valcartier, VIP transport and a myriad of taskings including the CNE airshow again.

 In mid-September 1969, we sent four birds to Denmark by C-130s from Ottawa.
 We spent a fabulous two weeks working with the Canadian Guards Battalion ( also from Petawawa) on NATO ex Green Express.
 The CUH-1H was easily air transportable by removing the main blades and main shaft from the transmission.
 Reassembly was pretty fast but the sealant used for the main shaft housing took 30 hours to set.
 Or so our maintainers said.
 We never complained during the many exercises where the Hueys were transported in because we always had at least a day to get the lay of the land and become familiar with the natives.